nunet/device-management-service/internal/config/README.md

 `removeComments` Removes comments from the configuration file content using a regular expression.

-### 4. Data Types
+### 5. Data Types

-- `Config`: holds the overall configuration with nested structs for specific sections
+- `internal.config.Config`: holds the overall configuration with nested structs for specific sections

 ```
 type Config struct {